wongzit/ICSSgen/README.md

 `python3 ICSSgen_v1_31_source.py`

-Executable files for macOS/Linux/Windows are in **packages** folder.
+Executable files for macOS/Linux/Windows are in **packaged** folder.

 **NOTICE:** Python 3.7 or newer is recommended, ICSSgen may not work normally under Python 2.